-This artice was originally published on 7/16/20 and updated for the 31st Anniversary.
+This artice was originally published on 7/16/20 and updated for the International Day of Persons with Disabilities.

 "Let the shameful walls of exclusion finally come tumbling down.”1 Could these be the words of Martin Luther King during the civil rights movement, or perhaps John F. Kennedy in proposing the Civil Rights Act?